The First 35 Years (1977-2012)

 A History of Christendom College – Born from a Love for the Catholic Tradition

 Christendom College, founded in 1977, is a co-educational, lay-operated Roman Catholic institution of higher learning founded under the patronage of Our Lady of Fatima.
-It offers undergraduate and graduate programs to approximately 500 students on four campuses in Front Royal and Alexandria, Virginia; Rome, Italy; and Donegal, Ireland.
-It is fully accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (SACS) to award the Associate of Arts, the Bachelor of Arts, and the Master of Arts degrees.
+It offers undergraduate and graduate programs to approximately 500 students in Front Royal, Virginia, and study abroad opportunities in Rome, Italy and Donegal, Ireland.

 The college is located within the Diocese of Arlington and recognizes the authority of the Bishop of Arlington regarding the orthodoxy of Catholic doctrine taught at the college.
-Each year, the entire faculty makes a voluntary oath of fidelity to the Magisterium and a profession of faith before our Lord in the Chapel of Christ the King and in the presence of the Ordinary of the Diocese of Arlington (which has been Bishop Paul S. Loverde since 1998).
+Each year, the entire faculty makes a voluntary oath of fidelity to the Magisterium and a profession of faith before our Lord in the Chapel of Christ the King and in the presence of the Ordinary of the Diocese of Arlington.
 Christendom College fully embraces and implements Pope Saint John Paul II’s Apostolic Exhortation on Catholic Universities, Ex Corde Ecclesiae, published August 15, 1990.